PraveenKumar-Rajendran/ImageToPDF_Converter_Merger/README.md

 # ImageToPDF_Converter_Merger

+## Image To PDF Converter

-> A simple python program to convert list of images to single pdf
+> ### 1.
+A simple python program to convert list of JPG files to single PDF

 Use `ToBeConverted` folder to store the list of images to be converted.

 Run `ImageToPdf_Converter.py` To perform the conversion.

 Get `converted.pdf` at the current directory which is your pdf converted file.

+## PDF Merger

+> ### 2.
+A simple python program to list of pdf files to single pdf

+Use `ToBeMerged` folder to store the list of images to be converted.

+Run `ImageToPdf_Converter.py` To perform the Merge operation.

+Get `merged.pdf` at the current directory which is your merged file.